Joint appointment with McGill's Institute for Health and Social Policy

 Before joining McGill’s Faculty of Law and Institute for Health and Social Policy in 2018, Jonas Beaudry held Lecturer positions in law at McGill University and the Université du Québec à Montréal, as well as the position of Visiting Adjunct Professor, at the philosophy department of San Francisco State University, and teaching appointments in human rights at St. Catherine’s College, Oxford.
 From 2015 to 2018, he was an Assistant Professor of Law at the University of British Columbia, and served on the President's Working Committee on Disability Culture, Art, and Equity during this time.

 Professor Beaudry has been the recipient of numerous prestigious fellowships throughout his educational career, including both the Trudeau and SSHRC doctoral scholarships.
-He completed a doctoral dissertation entitled “Can Social Contract Theory Fully Account for the Moral Status of Profoundly Mentally Disabled People?”in 2014.
+He completed a doctoral dissertation entitled “Can Social Contract Theory Fully Account for the Moral Status of Profoundly Mentally Disabled People?” under the supervision of John Gardner in 2014.
+His current research on disability models is funded by an SSHRC Insight Development Grant.
 His publications include articles in a number of areas, including bioethics, legal history, human rights and disability theory.
-He has presented at academic series and conferences across North America and Europe, and he has advised disability organizations since 2015, including the Vulnerable Persons Standard.
+He has presented at academic series and conferences across North America and Europe, and he has advised disability organizations since 2015, including the Canadian Association for Community Living and the Vulnerable Persons Standards.

 - DPhil, University of Oxford, 2014